AndrewGordienko/flappy-bird-dqn/birdy/README.md

 dqn is not too great of an algorithm in itself but gets the job done. ive observed top score of around 40.
-30-45 is consistent.
+30-45 is consistent. the code in waybetterbrain is a way better brain! like 2x or 3x better than the brain but the code is also a little more complex. up to you whether to use that brain instead. there are tiers of brains and i posted both the easiest brain, and then the one one step up. theres another brain one step up.